 A broker "non-vote" occurs when a broker, bank, or other nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received voting instructions from the beneficial owner.
-Under current NYSE rules, a broker, bank, or other nominee may exercise discretionary voting power for the ratification of the selection of Grant Thornton LLP and, therefore, no broker non-votes are expected for this proposal.
-However, your broker, bank, or other nominee will not be permitted to exercise discretion to vote your shares for the election of directors or the Say-on-Pay proposal.
+Under current New York Stock Exchange ("NYSE") rules, a broker, bank, or other nominee may exercise discretionary voting power for Proposal 4 (Ratification of the Appointment of Auditors) and, therefore, no broker non-votes are expected for this proposal.
+However, your broker, bank, or other nominee will not be permitted to exercise discretion to vote your shares for the Proposal 1 (Election of Six Director Nominees Named in this Proxy Statement), Proposal 2 (Advisory Vote on Say-on-Pay), or Proposal 3 (Advisory Recommendation on Say-on-Pay Frequency).
 Directors are elected by a plurality vote and, therefore, shares subject to a broker non-vote with respect to the election of directors will have no effect on the election of nominees.
-Shares subject to a broker non-vote with respect to the say-on-Pay proposal and, therefore, will have no effect on the Say-on-Pay proposal.
+Shares subject to a broker non-vote with respect to Proposal 2 (Advisory Vote on Say-on-Pay) or Proposal 3 (Advisory Recommendation on Say-on-Pay Frequency) will be considered to be entitled to vote on such proposal and, therefore, will have the effect of "AGAINST" these proposals.